 All of these questions, and many more, are at the heart of the issue and rarely, if ever, is there an obvious answer.
 What works well in one country around the world today, may not work at all in its neighbour.
-One thing, having traveled many miles around the world and seen tourism both at its best and at its worst, that The Argentina Specialists firmly believe is that, if those that are traveling are open to being absorbed by their destination rather than trying to impose themselves on it, then travel can really work.
+One thing, having traveled many miles around the world and seen tourism both at its best and at its worst, that Argentina firmly believe is that, if those that are traveling are open to being absorbed by their destination rather than trying to impose themselves on it, then travel can really work.

 There is absolutely nothing like the education that witnessing another culture and community gives, and the potential to learn out of these experiences is priceless.
 With this in mind, we carefully select all of the lodges and destinations that we sell and will only do so if they conform to certain criteria, such as community awareness, sustainability and a code of conduct.
 On the whole, we prefer to use companies and properties that are smaller and so really manage themselves and their impact.

 On top of this, on coming across certain charities in Africa and South America, we have committed to donating a percentage of our profits per year to charities working in areas that we feel are to the benefit of these continents, to help them get onto a global standing, without sucking the life blood from the earth.
 Please see a few examples of local organisations we work with: